e-zk/cpass/README.md

 you can install these dependencies by running `make deps`.

-cpass also depends on the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command. install it using your package manager.
+cpass also depends on the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command. you can install it using your package manager.

 # usage